karlseguin/Alternator/readme.md

 The purpose of this project is to allow developers to locally develop against Amazon's DynamoDB.
 This is achieved by emulating DynamoDB via MongoDB.

 ## Usage
 At this time, and very uselessly, only `CreateTable`, `ListTables` and `DeleteTable` are supported.
-I'll start adding support for query/update/delete/insert operations after lunch (which I shall start to enjoy about 40 minutes from now).
+Support for query/update/delete/insert operations will be done in the next few days.

 Configuration can be set by changing `config.js`.
 The `server` section indicates what host/port the server should listen on.
 The `db` section is the MongoDB information.